Q. When do backups run? And can I schedule a fixed start time?

 Q. What happens with records owned by Inactive Users?

-A. In the case where the OwnBackup authenticated user for the destination has permission to UpdateWithInactiveOwner, the records would seed with the original owning User.
-Otherwise, the system will replace the records owner with the OwnBackup authenticated user for the destination service.
+A. In cases where the authenticated user for the destination has permission to UpdateWithInactiveOwner, the records would seed with the original owning User.
+Otherwise, the system will replace the records owner with the authenticated user for the destination service.

 Q. Can we transfer User records?

 A. The seeding of user records is supported.
-Please contact OwnBackup Support for more information on how to do this.
+Please contact our Support for more information on how to do this.
 The tool does not support the seeding of Portal users.

 Q. Is my sensitive data getting to the destination sandbox when using anonymization?